devil5/hermes/README.md

 [crawler4j](https://github.com/yasserg/crawler4j/) is a widely used web crawler for Java however uses basic threading and monitor threads to achieve its concurrency.
 I reckon its implementation can be simplified using [java.util.concurrent](https://docs.oracle.com/javase/8/docs/api/index.html?java/util/concurrent/package-summary.html)'s battle-hardened classes for automating the thread execution and handling.

+## Important Note
+The assignment isn't complete yet.
+A lot of enhancements are yet to be undertaken.

 ## Requirements/Built With
 * [Java](http://https://java.com/download/) - (Oracle Java (JDK jdk1.8.0_151 64-bit))
 * [Spring Boot](http://spring.io) - Yeah